kailash-ak/Market/README.md

 # Market-Research
 # Overview

-The Market Research AI Agent is an AI-powered tool that automates competitive analysis and industry insights.
+The Market Research AI Agent is an basic AI-powered tool that automates competitive analysis and industry insights.
 It extracts market data from web sources, processes it using natural language models, and generates structured research reports.

 # Features